Why is everyone hiring and no one getting hired? - NewsBreak

 FORT WAYNE, Ind. ( WANE ) — Companies across the country are desperate to hire, and yet some workers still can’t seem to find a job.

-“I think there isn’t an employee shortage, I think there is a process and a system which are in place that disqualify people,” said Lisa Mungovan, owner of Mungovan HR Consulting, LLC.Stay on top of breaking news and weather with the FOX8 mobile app.
+“I think there isn’t an employee shortage, I think there is a process and a system which are in place that disqualify people,” said Lisa Mungovan, owner of Mungovan HR Consulting, LLC.$3.8 billion misspent from Ohio unemployment system, audit finds

 Most companies require job seekers to apply for available jobs online, but often applicants don’t appear to have the skills that employers say they’re looking for to fill some of those positions.